datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
 Hello and welcome to this lesson about Spark SQL.
-In this lesson you will see how you can perform SQL operations using either SQL queries or using standard dataframe dot notation.
+You will learn how to query using either SQL queries or using dataframe dot notation.

 ---